×

 When we asked people what advice they would give someone preparing to move to Italy, they said:

 "It is important to note that Italy has a predominantly Catholic population and that the majority of the population speaks Italian.
 Additionally, communication can be difficult in Italy, and expats should be prepared to learn some basic Italian words and phrases.
 Immigration procedures can often take a long time in Italy, and it is important to be patient in the process and to make sure that any necessary paperwork is in order.
 Expats should be aware that Italy is known for its positive culture, vibrant cities, and stunning landscapes; however, living costs can be high and the country has encountered its share of economic difficulties in recent years.
 Due to Italy's cultural importance worldwide, they should also research Italian customs and etiquette prior to moving.
-Finally, with thousands of years of history and art, Italy is full of amazing sites to explore and discover, making the relocation an exciting and memorable experience," said one expat who made the move to Italy.
+Finally, with thousands of years of history and art, Italy is full of amazing sites to explore and discover, making the relocation an exciting and memorable experience," explained one expat living in Italy.

 View More Answers